Posted 01.19.2023 by Josh Krakauer

 Like all things in business, we begin with goals.
 Goals come in all shapes and sizes, so let’s set some ground rules on good social goals.

-2. Goals should be audience-centered.
 Social media is a human-centric medium.
-Translate your customer’s journey into audience-specific goals.
+Are you using social media channels to reach current and future customers?
+Then translate your customer’s journey into audience-specific goals.

-As a B2B organization, marketing is often responsible for brand awareness, demand generation, and lead nurturing (pipeline).
-It’s reasonable to expect your B2B social media marketing to contribute to moving the needle in the sales funnel either directly with paid advertising or indirectly through brand awareness and community management.
+As a B2B organization, marketing is often responsible for brand awareness, demand generation, and overall deal pipeline.
+It’s reasonable to expect your B2B social media marketing strategy to contribute to revenue directly with paid advertising and social selling, and indirectly through your pulse of content and community management.

 Note #1: This is a social media marketing goal.
 Social media may live within different departments and teams.
-Your team’s goal could relate to other areas of business impact—improving customer satisfaction scores by X percentage points, reducing response times by Y minutes, or increasing customer or employee retention rates.
+Your team’s goal could relate to other areas of business impact—improving customer satisfaction scores by X percentage points, generating customer response times within Y minutes, or increasing job candidates sourced from social media.

 Note #2: A goal for an entire year is a big, audacious guess.
-Instead, consider establishing goals on a campaign basis.
+Instead, consider establishing goals on a campaign basis for more specific objectives.

 Next, identify your secondary social media goals.
-This is how we measure the success of our execution.
-Often, these are the metrics tied to performance on each individual channel.
+This is how we measure the success of our program execution.
+Often, these are the metrics tied to performance on each channel.
 They are tracked as part of your execution plan monthly, for each channel.
-These will not be equally valued among your organization, so be selective.
+These will not be equally valued in your organization, so be selective.

-There’s only one way to eat an elephant: One bite at at time.
+There’s only one way to eat an elephant: One bite at a time.
 Start big, then break down small.

 Then, ask yourself and key members of your organization: